epccs/RPUno/Hardware/Testing/readme.md

 Use the <https://github.com/epccs/RPUno/tree/master/Bootload> Makefile

-Connect the ICSP tool and run "make fuse" to program the fuses, next run "make isp" to install the bootloader.Disconnect the ICSP tool and measure the input current.
+Connect the ICSP tool and run "make fuse" to program the fuses, next run "make isp" to install the bootloader.Disconnect the ICSP tool and measure the input current, wait 15 sec (or more) for the power to be settled.
 Turn off power.

 ```
-        TODO:  some data from unit(s)
-            { "I_IN_BLANKMCU_mA":[4.2,],
+{ "I_IN_BLANKMCU_WITH_U2_mA":[4.2,4.4],
-            "I_IN_16MHZ_EXT_CRYST_mA":[11.0,]}
+  "I_IN_16MHZ_EXT_CRYST_mA":[11.0,11.1]}
 ```